ingo/ingo.github.io/_recipes/ginger_lime_chicken.md

 ---
-title: Ginger-Lime Chicken
+author: Ali Slagle
 category: Entrees
 description: Buzzing with the bright flavors of ginger and lime, this chicken dish is a delightful surprise.
 The secret ingredient is mayonnaise, which carries flavor, sticks to the meat well, encourages browning and prevents the pieces of lime zest and ginger from burning.
 Serve with a pile of white rice and a fresh green salad topped with thinly sliced avocado.
-image: as-ginger-lime-chicken-articleLarge.jpg
+image: ginger_lime_chicken.jpg
 image_attribution: Johnny Miller
 image_source: The New York Times
 size: 4 servings
+source: https://cooking.nytimes.com/search?q=Ali+Slagle&action=click&module=byline&region=recipe%20page
 time: 15 minutes
-author: Ali Slagle
-source: https://cooking.nytimes.com/search?q=Ali+Slagle&action=click&module=byline&region=recipe%20page
+title: Ginger-Lime Chicken
 ---
 ### Ingredients

 * `1 ½ to 2 pounds` boneless, skinless chicken thighs or breasts